Easy Snow Peas Recipe

 Instructions

-• Rinse your snow peas thoroughly with cold water and let them dry for a few moments.
+• Rinse your snow peas thoroughly with cold water and let them dry.

 • Trim the stem end of the snow pea with a sharp knife.
 Then trim the opposite end and, using the knife or your fingers, gently pull the string that is attached to the pod down its length.

-If you prefer, you can also cut the snow peas in half to cook, but I like keeping them whole.
+If you prefer, you can also cut the snow peas in half, but I like keeping them whole.

 Steps for preparing snow peas

-• Heat your skillet over medium heat and add the olive oil.
-If you have a wok, it works great for this recipe.
+• Heat a skillet or a wok over medium heat and add the olive oil.

-Once hot, add the pods and stir them so they're completely coated with the oil.
-Cook them for a couple of minutes, tossing/stirring every now and then.
+Once hot, add the snow peas and stir to coat them with oil.
+Cook them for a couple of minutes, tossing and stirring occasionally.

-• Add the garlic, stir, and cook for about 1 minute.
+• Add the finely chopped garlic, stir, and cook for about 1 minute.

 If you want, you can add a splash of water to the pan to allow the pods to steam for a further 2-3 minutes.